What are the limits of empathy? What are the boundaries of our self? What color is the darkness of our soul? Where does fear exist?

 And every retreat on the part of the soul possesses, in my opinion, figures of havens.
 That most sordid of all havens, the corner, deserves to be examined.
 To withdraw into one’s corner is undoubtedly a meager expression.
 But despite its meagerness, it has numerous images, some, perhaps of great antiquity, images that are psychologically primitive.

 To read and enjoy Bachelard’s work takes a great deal of patience and mental visualization.
-For example, his statement that a poet will “seek warmth and the quiet life in the arms of a curve” had me picturing Emily Dickinson on a swing.
+For example, his statement that a poet will “seek warmth and the quiet life in the arms of a curve” had me picturing Allen Ginsberg on a swing.
 It takes special conjecture to move further.

 One has only to look at pictures of ammonites to realize that, as early as the Mesozoic Age, mollusks constructed their shells according to the teachings of a transcendental geometry… A poet naturally understands this esthetic category of life.

 Bachelard’s work reminds me of Vladimir Nabokov who often turned abstract concepts into physical entities, “existence is but a brief crack of light between two eternities of darkness.”
-I approach topoanalysis from the other direction, starting with a poetic image and extracting the psychoanalysis (What is a Wall?)
+Or Rebecca Solnit whose memory narratives often expand across ice fields and scramble up trees and reconfigure our imagined space.
+In What is a Wall?, I approach from the other direction, starting with a poetic image and extracting the psychoanalysis.